Edinburgh, the capital of Scotland, is a destination that feels straight out of the imagination and is a city everyone should visit in their lifetime.

 It’s as if when I close my eyes and think to these places they come to back life again wherever I am.
 A play in my head behind velvet curtains keeps each new place just as promising as the ones before.
 Because, for as many frustrating or stressful experiences, there are equal parts astounding and stupefying ones.
 Experiences that vibrate through your body to your soul, electrifying your skin and warming you like a sunrise over phantoms of mountains on a silent morning.

 Days when I’m not on the road, just like now as I sit on a beige carpet in a room of white walls and the incessant hum of the space heater battling the depression of life off the road, I think about places like Edinburgh.
 A place that stoked a heightened sense of fantasy even when casually mentioned by people who had been.
 There’s an air of mystery in every description, even if it might be a “hotspot” these days.
 For a place to hold such an energy still, that can be rare.

 Standard cross-country bus designs nonetheless.
 A lingering smell of urine greeted me on that morning, but out of my window green hills unfolding toward the horizon and touched by the fast disappearing ghosts of the morning mist, with a city rising out of the blinding sun rays in the distance.

-The streets at 6:00am during winter are magic in Edinburgh.
+The streets at 6:00 am during winter are magic in Edinburgh.
 The rest of the world has disappeared, besides tired souls that traveled from London on the same bus and had since scattered.
 In a place that I heard could be overcrowded with tourists, everything was still and silent and teetering on the edge of morning chaos.
 A hush.
 It was beautiful.
 But I needed fuel first since it had been an entire day since I ate last, and to properly get lost I needed coffee.

 The city came to life, and though the grey and overcast sky muted the city, it was still awash with the fire of autumn.
 From the café I marched forth into the morning without a damn clue about where I was going, but in the general direction of old town where I figured something cool was bound to spring up.

-// Edinburgh Old Town
+Wandering Beautiful Edinburgh Old Town

 Spires and buildings of old, a wander down the royal mile and through the serpentine alleys will leave you with your mouth open in awe at the varying ancient architecture.
 Edinburgh Old town and New town are both protected UNESCO Heritage sites and the town itself dates back hundreds of years.

-// Edinburgh Castle
+Visiting Edinburgh Castle

 The big draw of Edinburgh for many will be the castle, and although I tried to not rush to it first thing during the day and build suspense, I couldn’t wait any longer.
 As it turned out, the wait would be extremely long, so I only got to see inside the outer walls, but it was still fascinating.

-// Exploring the Architecture
+Exploring Edinburgh’s Architecture